GlizzyChief/SillyTavern-1.8.4-fix/README.md

 - Integration with FlowGPT's image generating models
 - Functionality to change bots' models and temperature (FlowGPT)
 - Work on author's notes, which crash after a yet uncertain threshold
-- Integration with vello.ai (minor bugs remain before release)
-- Integration with chat.mistral.ai
 - Code revamp for flowgpt
+- Fixing up the docker image & making it work with Puppeteer-based clients

 ## Known issues
 - On Windows, sometimes it's necessary to put the browser into non-headless mode